SAP/spartacus-docs/_pages/dev/features/token-revocation.md

 ## Enabling Token Revocation

-Token revocation is enabled by default in Spartacus version 1.4 or newer.
+Token revocation is automatically enabled in Spartacus version 1.4 or newer.
+It cannot be disabled.

 ## Configuring